Cookies on the SIM Sherpa website

 at mobile.lebara.com

 Firstly you get cashback from Lebara if your friend stays on their plan for 2 months (60 days).
-This is typically around twice the value of the plan that your friend took.
-So if they take a plan worth £15 you’ll get £30 back.
+This is usually around twice the value of your friend’s plan.
+So if their plan is worth £15 you’ll get £30 back.

-Add to that the fact that your friend gets their first 3 months on Lebara discounted by 50% and you’ve got a scheme that benefits everyone.
-You get cashback, your friend saves on their plan and Lebara gain a new customer.
+Add on top of that your friend gets 50% off their first 3 months on Lebara and you can see how this scheme benefits everyone.
+You get cashback, your friend gets a discount and Lebara get a new customer.

 It’s easy enough to do this as well.
 You just need to send your friend a referral link which they’ll follow to purchase their plan and then after 60 days you should get your cashback.
 Simple as.